-Approval to construct the new building was granted on 29 June 2018 and work on the site commenced the following week.
-The construction is scheduled to be completed by the end of 2019.
-Until then, Ellery Crescent has been reduced to a single lane with traffic lights in place.
-The Baldessin Precinct Parking Station is no longer accessible from Ellery Crescent (but remains accessible off Marcus Clarke Street), and level 5 of the station is reserved parking for the construction contractors.
-Concrete pouring commenced at the beginning of September and a crane will be on site by the end of September.
+Ellery Crescent will remain reduced to a single lane with traffic lights in place.
+The Baldessin Precinct Parking Station is not accessible from Ellery Crescent (but remains accessible off Childers Street), and level 5 of the station is reserved parking for the construction contractors.

-During 2015 we engaged with our staff to come up with a functional design: what we all needed from our new space on campus, how we would be using it, and where we needed it to be to fit with our use of the campus facilities.
-Past and planned consultative sessions are listed online.
-This consultative process led to the selection of the current site of the Pauline Griffin Building.
+During 2015 we engaged with staff to come up with a functional design for the building: what we needed from our new space on campus, how we would use it, and where we needed it to be to fit with our use of the campus facilities.
+This process led to the selection of the site of the Pauline Griffin Building.
 The Pauline Griffin Building with its rich heritage and history, will be commemorated and celebrated with an interpretive sculpture in the lobby of the new building.

 Here, in the heart of the campus, RSSS will be able to bring together students and researchers from across the globe and across a variety of disciplines, to better interpret our past and understand our future.